 Telophase

-In the archive, soldiers walk the spine
+In the archive— soldiers walking the spine of a country dividing itself.

-does she still braid her hair left to right?
+Does she still braid her hair left to right?

-Between them, these forked prayers stand—
+Between them, the forked prayers stand.

-to pull from either side.
+Each post— a mother's clavicle snapped, waiting for sons to pull from either side.

-January's hand redraws the fence
+January redraws the fence in ink.

-this distance home.
+A thousand ways to call this distance home.

-Okja Kwon
+Ok-ja Kwon

-Okja Kwon (b.
+Ok-ja Kwon (b.
 1981) is a Korean-born, transracial adoptee artist

 who communicates through intimate illustrative image-making.